Country _ Name

 Attitude of the country towards modern payment services

-In Italy, payment services are experiencing constant growth in recent times, albeit cash remains the most common payment means.
-The payment services industry continued to gain momentum especially during the lock-down periods in 2020 and 2021 when the volume of online payment transactions reached unprecedented levels.
-Also, a set of political measures aimed at incentivising the use of electronic and card payments were enacted by the Italian government throughout 2020 and 2021.
+In Italy, payment services are experiencing a constant growth in recent times, almost challenging cash as the most common payment means.
+The payment services industry continued to gain momentum especially following the lock-downs periods, and by being closer to Gen Y and Z paperless needs.
+Also, a set of political measures aimed at incentivizing the use of electronic and card payments were recently enacted by the Italian government.

-Payment services are subject to prior authorisation and regulated by the Bank of Italy.
+Payment services are subject to prior authorisation and regulated by the Bank of Italy (Banca d’Italia).

 Legal affairs